reach-sh/reach-lang/docs/md/tut.md

 This tutorial walks through the creation of a simple decentralized application.
 It contains everything you need to know to build and test this application and assumes no prior experience with DApp/blockchain development of any kind.
 If you want a broad overview before diving in it, we recommend reading [the overview](##overview) first.
-On the other hand, if this is too simple, then you may want to start [the workshop](##workshop) for larger and less contrained projects or [the reference manual](##ref) for the minute details of Reach.
+On the other hand, if this is too simple, then you may want to start [the workshop](##workshop) for larger and less constrained projects or [the reference manual](##ref) for the minute details of Reach.

 If you're ready, click through to the [first step](##tut-1)!